-Although accidental electrical injuries encountered in the home (eg, touching an electrical outlet or getting shocked by a small appliance) rarely result in significant injury or sequelae, accidental exposure to high voltage results in about 400 deaths annually in the US.
-There are > 30,000 nonfatal shock incidents/yr in the US and electrical burns account for about 5% of admissions to burn units in the US.
+Although accidental electrical injuries encountered in the home (eg, touching an electrical outlet or getting shocked by a small appliance) rarely result in significant injury or sequelae, accidental exposure to high voltage results in nearly 300 deaths annually in the US.
+There are > 30,000 nonfatal shock incidents a year in the US, and electrical burns account for about 5% of admissions to burn units in the US.

 Traditional teaching is that the severity of electrical injury depends on Kouwenhoven’s factors:

 Type of current (direct [DC] or alternating [AC])

 Duration of exposure (longer exposure increases injury severity)

 Pathway of current (which determines the specific tissue damaged)

 However, electrical field strength, a newer concept, seems to predict injury severity more accurately.